 Speed, turns and air … competitive mogul skiing has it all.
 All skiers have had to negotiate bumps, or moguls, at some point and knows how challenging they can be.
 The incredible skill, athleticism and courage of the world’s top mogul skiers makes it look easy, as they race straight down the fall line at lightning speeds.
 The top skiers are covering as many as four moguls per second!

-Mogul courses are between 200 and 270 metres with an average grade of 26 degrees.
-The moguls themselves are set approximately 3.5 metres apart.
+Mogul courses are between 200 and 270 meters with an average grade of 26 degrees.
+The moguls themselves are set approximately 3.5 meters apart.
 The course includes two small jumps which are used as a take-off for aerial maneuvers.
 Athletes can perform upright or inverted tricks off these jumps in the course of a competition run.

 Competitors rip down the mogul course and launch themselves off two jumps under scrutiny of a panel of seven judges.
 Marks are awarded for the technical quality of the skier’s turns (50%), the two aerial maneuvers (25%) and speed (25%).
 While speed is a factor, the fastest skier across the finish line does not necessarily win.

 Usually competitions include a qualifying round with a single descent, where the top 12 or 16 athletes move on to a finals round..
 Only scores from the final run count for final results.